ccwinch/live-streaming-tech-notes/src/problems.md

 ## Song words not outlined in black

 If the song words are no longer outlined in black, reload the ATEM settings (but not during a live stream in case this interrupts it) and save the startup state.
+A good set of ATEM settings is in the Documents folder of the live streaming PC.
+Reload them using the [ATEM software](software.md) and use the ATEM software to save the startup state.

+## Christ Church Winchester logo not visible

-A good set of ATEM settings is in the Documents folder of the live streaming PC, dated 31 March 2024.
+If the logo does not show, reload the ATEM settings (but not during a live stream in case this interrupts it) and save the startup state.
+A good set of ATEM settings is in the Documents folder of the live streaming PC.
 Reload them using the [ATEM software](software.md) and use the ATEM software to save the startup state.

 ## Robotic sound when the live stream is displayed on screens in church